DTJF/fbdoc/src/doc/Usage.md

 as well, but it isn't well supported.)

 Generating such a comment block is a reasonable amount of word.
-Each name has to get copied from the source in to the block. fb-doc can do this for us.
+Each name has to get copied from the source in to the block. \Proj can do this for us.

-When we use Geany IDE, we can use a convenient method by installing fb-doc as Geany custom command (see \ref SecInsGeany) and choose the emitter for the tool-chain in use (\em GtkDocTemplates or \em DoxygenTemplates).
-After loading the source, we select a block of code, send it to fb-doc and we receive the original block, prepended by a customized documentation block.
+When we use Geany IDE, we can use a convenient method by installing
+\Proj as Geany custom command (see \ref SecInsGeany) and choose the emitter for the tool-chain in use (\em GtkDocTemplates or \em DoxygenTemplates).
+After loading the source, we select a block of code, send it to \Proj and we receive the original block, prepended by a customized documentation block.
 We just need to edit the entries (marked by the text `FIXME`).
 See \ref SubSecExaGtkdoc and
 \ref SubSecExaDoxy for examples.

 We can select a single construct and generate the comment blocks one-by-one.
-Or we select a bunch of statements and fb-doc inserts the templates inbetween the constructs.
+Or we select a bunch of statements and \Proj inserts the templates inbetween the constructs.
 In case of a block construct (ENUM / UNION / TYPE) it's advantageous to select the complete block up to the END ... statement, to get all members